 Repair Tooth Decay With Our Composite Tooth Fillings

-For many people, the first sign that there’s something wrong with their teeth is a little toothache.
+For many people, the first sign that there is something wrong with their teeth is a little toothache.
 Maybe it happens only when you eat certain tough foods, or maybe it comes and goes all on its own.
-But that pain won’t completely go away all by itself.
+But that pain will not completely go away all by itself.
 There can be several causes of such pain, but one common source is a cavity.
-Thankfully, we offer tooth-colored composite resin fillings at our Boone, NC dental office that can repair damage from tooth decay and help you live without that toothache.
+Thankfully, we offer tooth-colored composite resin fillings at our dental office that can repair damage from tooth decay and help you live without that toothache.

 What Do Tooth Fillings Actually Fill In?

-When harmful bacteria start to live on your teeth, they eat tiny particles of food left behind by the food you eat and secrete an acid.
+When harmful bacteria starts to live on your teeth they eat tiny particles of food left behind by the food you eat and secrete an acid.
 This acid eats away at the hard enamel protecting your teeth, creating a small hole.
-If the bacteria continue to thrive, that hole gets bigger and bigger as more of the enamel continues to decay.
+If the bacteria continues to thrive, that hole gets bigger and bigger as more of the enamel continues to decay.
 That hole is called a cavity.
 Unfortunately, there is no way to repair or regrow decayed enamel, which is where a filling comes in.
 This material is used to fill in the cavity created by harmful bacteria.